Can You Put a Home Gym on the Second Floor? Making a gym room at home safe for weight!

 If you’re only using cardio machines or all-in-one home gyms, you don’t need to worry about floor capacity or placement – just make sure you have enough space for comfortable use.

-Treadmill workouts do not shake the ground much or do not get too heavy for concrete floors of apartment buildings as well.
+Treadmill workouts do not shake the ground much or are not too heavy for concrete floors of apartment buildings as well.

-However, if you’re training with lots of free weights, you’ll want to consider getting some drop or silencer pads for your weights to avoid disturbing your downstairs neighbours.
+However, if you’re training with lots of free weights, you’ll want to consider getting some drop or silencer pads for your weights to avoid disturbing your downstairs neighbors.